-A person registered and licensed as a medical practitioner under a state or territory law that provides for the registration or licensing of medical practitioners.
+A person registered and licensed as a medical practitioner under a State of Territory law that provides for the registration or licensing of medical practitioners.
 It includes only those with recognised medical qualifications, such as general practitioners and medical specialists, and excludes those with non-medical qualifications, such as physiotherapists or chiropractors (elsewhere defined as allied health professionals.)